universityofgalway-library/dspace-pure-metadata-matching/docs/create_sample.md

-# create_sample.py
+# DSpace Data Sampler

-A command-line tool that samples records from a DSpace metadata CSV file by document type, with optional author validation against a JSON author registry.
+A command-line tool that samples records from a DSpace metadata CSV file by research output type, with optional author validation against a JSON author registry.

----

-## Overview

-This script reads an enriched DSpace metadata CSV, filters records by document type, optionally validates authors against a known-authors JSON file, and writes a stratified sample to a new CSV.
-It is designed to support QA workflows by producing representative, reproducible subsets of large metadata exports.

 ---